 There were also a number of mainstream classical performers and music critics who criticized the early music movement in the 1970s and 80s for out-of-tune, amateurish performances.
 While some of this criticism was undoubtedly justified, some of it was a result of unfamiliarity with Baroque pitch and historical tuning systems other than equal temperament.
 And much of the criticism arose from a “defense of turf” on the part of mainstream classical performers who were afraid of losing the Baroque period, in particular, to another group of performers.

 Early Music Goes Mainstream

 Now, in the 21st century, the turf wars have largely subsided.
 To a great extent, early music has been accepted as part of the mainstream classical music world.
 “Early music” is now considered part of the continuum of art music, as is “new music” and even jazz (which is no longer “popular music”).
 Historically-informed performances represent a choice; in this postmodern world, listeners can choose to hear the Goldberg Variations on harpsichord or piano or synthesizer, and few will claim that any one of those performances is morally superior to another.
 But we at Early Music America, and thousands of performers and millions of listeners, believe that early music provides a valuable way to understand history and human culture and that historically-informed performances provide important musical insights and experiences.

----Maria V. Coldwell, Executive Director, EMA
+---Maria V. Coldwell, former Executive Director, EMA

 Books about Early Music in general